sanyaade-machine-learning/wit-tutorial/Readme.md

 Request to Wit API
 ------------------

-The Wit API has been build based on a single endpoint :
+The Wit API has been built based on a single endpoint :

 ``` html
 https://api.wit.ai/